-You can achieve this by setting up conditional logic.
+You can achieve this setting by using conditional logic on Fields.

-To achieve that, we need to enable conditions for the Email and Phone fields.
-This can be done in the additional settings.
+To enable conditions for the Email and Phone fields, do the following:

-- Show: the field will be hidden unless the rules match
+- Show: the field will be displayed if the rules match

 - Hide: the field will be hidden if the rules match